perrill-ai-ecommerce-geo/BestRx-Pharmacy-Software-POS/README.md

 - **Website:** https://www.bestrx.com
 - **This repo:** public docs + AI-readiness assets.
-- **Audience:** pharmacy owners, technicians, billers, compliance teams, and integration partners.
+- **Audience:** independent pharmacy owners, technicians, billers, compliance teams, and integration partners.

 > Note: This repository does **not** contain proprietary code.
 It is safe for public use and citation.